Essential Delaware Master Electrician Bond Requirements

 What specific types of electrical work require a Master Electrician Bond, and are there any projects that might be exempt?

 The Delaware Master Electrician Bond is typically required for a broad range of electrical work, including residential, commercial, and industrial projects.
 This includes installations, repairs, and maintenance of electrical systems, wiring, and equipment.
-However, there may be exemptions for minor electrical repairs or work performed by licensed employees under a master electrician's supervision.
-It's important for electricians to consult the Delaware Division of Professional Regulation to clarify which specific tasks require the bond and any potential exemptions that might apply.
+However, there may be exemptions for minor electrical repairs or work performed by licensed employees under a master electrician’s supervision.
+Electricians need to consult the Delaware Division of Professional Regulation to clarify which specific tasks require the bond and any potential exemptions that might apply.

 How does a contractor’s past performance influence their ability to obtain the Master Electrician Bond?